Gumroad – all-in-one solution to sell your work

 It was founded in 2011 by Designer Sahil Lavingia and offers payment processing, file hosting and delivery, marketing and communications tools – all of fthat in one single place.
 What is very important is that among all other such e-commerce platform it has the lowest fee – it starts at $10 a month and 3.5% + 30¢ per charge.

-The founder, the first designer to be hired at Pinterest, was 19 when he built Gumroad, in one weekend.
-Not surprisingly, the platform was a solution to a problem he himself encountered as cretive who needed to go through a long, annoying process to get his product to the costumer.
+The founder, the first designer at Pinterest was 19 when he put together Gumroad, in one weekend.
+Not surprisingly, the platform was a solution to a common problem for creatives.
+More specifically, needing to go through a long, annoying process to get the product to the costumer.
 His goal was to cut short this road and make selling as easy as sharing.

-Since its inception Gumroad has received more than $8 million in funding.
+Since its inception Gumroad has been receiving more than $8 million in funding.
 Musicians like Eminem and Whiz Khalifa sold through the platform.
 Magnolia Pictures has a curated selection of films there, while , Wired highlighted illustrator Kyle Webster’s profile for making more than $100k selling custom Photoshop brushes.

 But is everything as good as it sounds?
 Please tell us if you have any exprience with the platform!
 How did it work for you ?
 Do you recommend it?